 The precise placement of so many sound effects brings out tons of detailing in even dense mixes, too.
 And fortunately, vocals remain clean and distinct despite the specificity and emphasis given to so many other sound effects.

 There is, though, room for improvement with future OTS+ generations.
 First, when listening to music, the processing tends to leave vocal tracks sounding a little too dislocated from other mix elements.
 Second, while the sound spreads out sideways from the screen, it lacks forward projection.
 This means it doesn’t fill the room and can sound a bit indirect and muted when pushed hard.
 As noted in the set up section, though, the TV’s Intelligent and Amplify sound options both create a much fuller, louder sound.

-If that’s still too much, you’ll either have to look at a smaller 65-inch screen, where the impact of 8K will be reduced (though not, I’d say, rendered entirely redundant), or you’ll have to turn to a 4K TV instead.
+If a 75-inch set is too much, you’ll either have to look at a smaller 65-inch screen, where the impact of 8K will be reduced (though not, I’d say, rendered entirely redundant)

 Score in detail

 Smart TV 9

 |Refresh Rate (Hertz)||100 (native)|

 |Digital Audio Out||1 (optical)|